 Keep dogs at home if you want to go trick or treating

 Not everyone likes dogs (strange, right?) but you have to respect other people’s feelings, especially if you are knocking on their door.
 As already mentioned, the noise, costumes and volume of people may frighten your dog.

 Be careful with costumes

 If you want to dress your pet up for the evening, some dogs don’t mind wearing a spooky doggy jumper but others will hate it.
-As cute as it is, if your pet really doesn’t like to dress up, don’t force them.
-If your dog doesn’t mind, supervise them at all times whilst they are in costume, and check there are no hazards on the costume that could be chewed off and harm them.
+As cute as it is if your animal really doesn’t like to dress up, don’t force them.
+If your dog doesn’t mind, supervise them at all times whilst they are in costume and check there are no hazards on the outfit that could be chewed off and harm them.
 Make sure it doesn’t restrict his vision, movement or breathing.

 Some costumes are really over the top and will cause your pet to feel uncomfortable and restricted, and even if they don’t mind wearing something, don’t leave it on them for too long, as they could become too hot.
 Consider a Halloween-coloured bandana, rather than a full outfit if you want your pet to look spooky.
 It won’t restrict them, and most won’t realise they are wearing it.
 Even with this minimal outfit, you should still supervise your pet if you decide to put one on him.

 Keep decorations out of reach

 Lights, creepy spider webs and plastic skeletons all pose a risk to your pet.
 Decorations that make noise could scare them and cause serious injury if ingested.